Flights to South Sudan

 The tropical spots in South Sudan are famous for their consistently warm temperatures, ranging from 25°C to 30°C (77°F to 86°F) throughout the year, along with high humidity and rainfall, especially in rainforest and monsoon areas.

-South Sudan also has destinations North of the equator, where the dry season starts in November and ends in April, making this period the best to visit the country's tropical destinations.
-During these months it is mainly dry, while in the wet season there can be long periods of rain.
+South Sudan is located North of the equator so the dry season starts in November and ends in April, which makes this period the best to visit the tropical destinations.
+In these months it is mainly dry, while in the wet season there can be long periods of rain.
 Humidity and temperatures are high all year round.
-As of today, you can fly directly to 2 tropical destinations, which can be found below:
+Currently you can fly directly to one tropical destination.

 🌐 North of the equator